Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 • parallelism: run multiple tasks at the same moment

-So asynchronous code often helps create concurrency, but that does not automatically mean it creates parallelism.
+So async code often helps create concurrency, but that does not automatically mean it creates parallelism.

-For example, JavaScript event-loop-based async code often demonstrates concurrency well, but it does not necessarily mean multiple CPU-bound tasks are running in parallel.
+For example, JavaScript event-loop-based async code often demonstrates concurrency well, but that does not necessarily mean multiple CPU-heavy tasks are running in parallel.

 • “If the code is async, why is only one CPU core busy?”

-• “Why does the server handle many requests at once without true parallel CPU execution?”
+• “Why can the server handle many requests at once without true parallel CPU execution?”

 For example:

-So the kind of problem you have determines which concept matters more.
+So the type of bottleneck determines which concept matters more.

 I/O-heavy work